Embedding Dimension Phenomena in Intersection Complete Codes: Tangled Sunflowers

 \begin{definition} Let $n\ge 1$.
 Define $\T_n\subseteq 2^{[2n]}$ to be the code consisting of the following codewords:\begin{itemize} \item[(i)] $\{2k-1, 2k\}$ for $k=1,2,\ldots, n$, \item[(ii)] $\{1, 3,5,\ldots, 2n-1\}$ and $\{2,4,6,\ldots, 2n\}$, \item[(iii)] all singletons, and \item[(iv)] the empty set. \end{itemize} For each $n$ define $t_n \od \odim( \T_n)$. \end{definition}

 Observe that codewords of type (i) and (ii) are the maximal codewords in $\T_n$ for $n\ge 2$; in particular $\T_n$ has $n+2$ maximal codewords.
-Furthermore observe that $\T_n$ is intersection complete, and hence convex.
+Furthermore observe that $\T_n$ is intersection complete, and hence open convex.
 Thus $t_n$ is finite for all $n$.

 Moreover, note that the odd-numbered sets in any realization of $\T_n$ form an $n$-petal sunflower, as do the even-numbered sets.
-These two sunflowers are ``tangled," in that their petals are matched and overlap one another.
+These two sunflowers are ``tangled," in that their petals are matched and the matched petals overlap each other.

-\begin{example} The first four $\T_n$ are given below: These have convex realizations in $\R^1, \R^2$, $\R^3$ and $\R^3$ respectively. \end{example}
+\begin{example} The first four $\T_n$ are given below: These have open convex realizations in $\R^1, \R^2$, $\R^3$, and $\R^3$ respectively. \end{example}

 We will see that in fact each of the realizations in Example \ref{ex:S1-S4} is minimal with respect to dimension.
 That is, $t_1 = 1, t_2 =2, t_3 = t_4=3$.
 To build towards this result, we first prove some general results about the minimal embedding dimensions $\{t_n\mid n\ge 1\}$.